thuml/depyf/docs/walk_through.rst

             z = torch.log(y)
             return z

-A Just-In-Time compiler just optimizes for what it has seen.
+A just-in-time compiler just optimizes for what it has seen.
 Everytime it sees a new input that does not satisfy any guarding condition, it compiles a new guard and transformed code for the new input.

 Let's explain the state of compiler (in terms of guards and transfromed code) step-by-step: